cognitedata/neat/docs/tutorials/data-modeling-lifecycle/overview.md

 - **[Analytic Solution](./part-2-analytic-solution.md)**: In this tutorial, you will learn how to build a solution model for a forecasting use case.
 The solution model is using a subset of the enterprise model and, in addition, adds new concepts that are needed for the forecasting use case.

+- **[Extending Enterprise Model](./part-3-extending-enterprise-model.md)**: In this tutorial, you will learn how to extend the enterprise model while keeping the existing model intact.
+In this tutorial, we will add new concepts discovered during the implementation of the forecasting use case.

+- (Planned)**[Extending Solution Model](./part-4-extending-solution-model.md)**: In this tutorial, you will learn how to extend the solution model while keeping the existing model intact.
+In this tutorial, we will add new concepts discovered during the implementation of the forecasting use case.

+- (Planned)**[Business Solution Model](./part-5-business-solution-model.md)**: In this tutorial, you will learn how to use the Enterprise Model to build a Solution Model for a business case.
+This data model will only use a subset of the Enterprise Model and not add any new concepts.
+It is intended for a business user that only needs to select the part of the Enterprise Model that is relevant for their business case.